Why See Sweat?

 nominated for 2019's Oliver award for best new play!

-After a five-star run at the Donmar Wharehouse, Lynn Nottage's Pulitzer Prize-winning play, Sweat heads to the Gielgud for a strictly limited 50 performance run this June.
+After a five-star run at the Donmar Warehouse, Lynn Nottage's Pulitzer Prize-winning play, Sweat heads to the Gielgud for a strictly limited 50 performance run this June.
 Branded as a "breathtaking new play" (Guardian) Sweat dives into the heart of forgotten middle America and the communities that are left behind.

 Based upon the town of Reading, Pennsylvania, a once-thriving industrial own which has left to rot in modern times, Sweat centres on the town's divided inhabitants.
 With simmering racial tensions, anger and resentment encompassing them, Reading's locals are heading towards disaster.